paulchernoch/feel/src/implementation-plan.md

 **Any**:

-Three miscellaneous functions.
+Three miscellaneous conversion functions.

   - [ ] **type(anything)**: Get the name of the data type of the object
   - [ ] **string(value)**: Convert to a string any value other than null
-  - [ ] **number(from, grouping separator, decimal separator)**: Convert into a number a string which has a thousands separator and a decimal character specified.
+  - [x] **number(from, grouping separator, decimal separator)**: Convert into a number a string which has a thousands separator and a decimal character specified.

 **Numbers**: